bwaldon/crossling_reference/simulations/ang_manh_simulations/readme.md

 1. run ang_simulations with your chosen input file to see the output of those models
 2. Optionally run visualizations.R to generate a graph

+Newer version
 ang_simulations.R
+  **Input**: csv file stored in **/series/series2_winter/model_input/** produced with the following columns:\\
+Name - Objects \\
+The objects should be in a bracketed array and listed in English order regardless of the targt language.
+The name should just be the name of the scene.
+  - e.g ['big blue cup', 'small red cup', 'big red train']\\
+  If you use the wrong type of quotation marks, it won't run.\\
+ In one part of the code, you will see a set of parameter arrays.
+This is the core of the customizable part of the modelling.
+The values that can be adjusted are: languages to be run, alpha, adj_cost, noun_cost, and semantic values for size, noun and color.
+The code will expand each value to ceate unique rows.
+Further filters optimize so that global is only run in one language and alpha values for global do not interact with those for incremental.
+These can be adjusted as well.

+Older, less efficient version
+ang_simulations.R
   **Input**: csv file stored in **/series/series1/model_input/** produced with the following columns:\\
 Name - Objects - Nouns - Adjectives - Size_adjectives - size_noise - color_noise - noun_noise - adj_cost - noun_cost - alpha - global_inc - language\\
 Name, size_noise, color_noise, noun_noise, adj_cost, noun_cost and alpha should all be self explanatory\\
 Objects is an array of names for objects.
 It must include the size and the color of the objects in English order:
   - e.g ['big blue cup', 'small red cup', 'big red train']\\
   If you use the wrong type of quote marks, it won't run.\\
 Nouns, Adjectives, and Size_adjectives are also arrays of strings listing what nouns, and adjectives are used in the environment\\
 global_inc should be either 'inc' or 'global' (with no quotation marks), depending on whether you want to run the incremental or global model.
 In this particular model, GLOBAL ONLY RUNS ON ENGLISH.\\
-Language is a number from 0 -3.
+Language is a number from 0-3.
   0: English, 1: Spanish, 2: French, 3: Vietnamese

-  **Output**: The input csv file with one new column: output.
+  **Output**: The csv file with one new column: output.
 This column contains the probability that the person will use both adjectives in their utterance, (which for Vietnamese is the sum of both adjective orderings).
+This csv is saved in model_output.

+  Newer version
+  A second csv file containing a sanity check of just the 3-pin scenario is also created and saved in model_output.
+It contains checks with values matching the Degen et al. situations for the four model types.

   **Dependencies**:
           V8wppl.R
           angSimulationHelpers.R